 Do not be afraid to ask for a referral.
-If you have done a good job and the lines of communications are open, then clients do not mind telling others about your services.
+If you have done a good job and the lines of communication are open, then clients do not mind telling others about your services.
 New prospective love, when your clients serve as a witness for you.
 Your clients can outline your reliability, process, cost, and overall happiness.

-Hopefully these tips can help you secure your next design project.
+Hopefully, these tips can help you secure your next design project.
 And if you are in need of a web design or branding development project, then I am available and can be reached at 678-718-5489 or email@example.com.

 Image courtesy of Mattheus Ferrero.